Turkmenian kulan: Habitat and range

 The Turkmenian kulan lives in Central Asian deltas, hot and cold deserts or semi-deserts, steppes, arid grasslands and shrublands.

 The Turkmen specimen used to be the most widespread of the onagers, ranging from northernmost Iran and northern Afghanistan, the Transcaspian Oblast and western China to Ukraine and southern Siberia.
 It used to live in Saryesik-Atyrau Desert of Kazakhstan.
 However, it has gone extinct from that location.

 Diet and behavior

 The Turkmenian kulan are herbivorous mammals.
 They feed on herbs, shrubbery and plants.
-Most of their liquid comes from food, although often traveling at water sources, especially when breast-feeding their offspring.
+Most of their liquid comes from food, although they often travel to water sources, especially when breast-feeding their offspring.

 The mare lives with foals in small herds.
 The dominant stallion defends the surrounding areas to the water sources and tries to mate with any females that come close to drink.
 The mare, after a gestation period of about a year, gives birth to a single foal that stays with her mother for the first two years of life.

 The scorching heat of the Central Asian deserts makes the Transcaspian wild ass mostly active at dawn and dusk when temperatures are milder.
 The kulans, like most onagers, are one of the fastest land mammals and can run at high speed of 70 km/h.